hbr/alba-lang-description/docs/functions.md

 In words:

-- The union of a collection of sets is the set of all elements which are in at least one set of the collection of sets.
+- The union of a collection of sets is the set of all elements which are at least in one of the sets of the collection of sets.

 - The intersection of a collection of sets is the set of all elements which are in all sets of the collection of sets.